John Mattern Alumni Award for Faculty

 - speak before students and faculty and attend classes

-- be featured in ZIS communications and in a special wall of recognition
+- be featured in ZIS communications and on their own webpage

 - as available, attend alumni events locally and globally.

-- each January/February all alumni will be asked (via online and printed communications) to submit nominations for the award, based on certain criteria.
+- each year all alumni will be asked (via online and printed communications) to submit nominations by March 31 for the award, based on certain criteria.

-- a committee of alumni will select the final winner in March based on the nominations.
+- a committee of alumni (see right) will select the final winner in April based on the nominations.

 - the winner for the next school year will be announced later in the spring.